 This booklet is designed to help the public understand what WILMAPCO does and how we can help them.
 If you would like a copy for yourself or for your organization, contact us here.

 Below is an abbreviated version of the Transportation Planning Guide.
-To view the complete document in Adobe Acrobat, click here.
+To view the complete document, click here.

 Who is WILMAPCO?

 The Wilmington Area Planning Council (WILMAPCO) is the transportation planning agency for the Cecil County and New Castle County region.
 As the federally designated metropolitan planning organization (MPO), WILMAPCO is charged with planning and coordinating the many transportation investments proposed for this region.

 WILMAPCO is responsible for setting the direction in transportation planning.
 To help guide us, we produce three important documents: the long-range Regional Transportation Plan (RTP), the Unified Planning Work Program (UPWP) and the Transportation Improvement Program (TIP).
 All three documents are required by federal law and they provide numerous opportunities for public participation.